 If an employee is reported for misconduct, the first person to react to such reports is usually the supervisor.
 The supervisor decides whether the reported action/words/incident is indeed a misconduct and what is the relative intensity of the misconduct.
 Here are ways to deal with misconduct:

-If it is minor, the supervisor may simply talk to the employee for his/her behavior and encourage better behavior in the future.
+If it is minor, the supervisor may simply talk to the employee about his/her behavior and encourage better behavior in the future.

 If this is a repeated situation, the supervisor may use a strict tone and verbally reprimand them.
 If the situation is serious, the supervisor may bring the situation to the notice of HR which will then issue a warning letter to the employee.